garrandall/popular-music-data/tracks/4-3-2-1-ll-cool-j-method-man-redman-dmx-canibus-and-master-p.md

   ranking_list: Billboard Hot 100
   start_date: '1998-03-14'
 ---
-HUHHHHHH!
- Def Jam, No Limits
- No Limit
- Def Squad
- Wu-Tang, and beyond

-	Aiyyo, one two three four five six seven
-Blaze the hot
-	trizack that sound like heaven
-Seven six five four three two one
-My mon Meth-Tical come and get some

 Playin my position, hot Nixon
 This one, for all the sick ones, confliction
 Posionous darts sickening, best believe